bbatsov/legacy-octopress-blog/source/colophon/index.markdown

 GitHub pages.
 Everything is running on MacOS X Mountain Lion.
 The keyboard I'm using is [Das Keyboard Ultimate](http://daskeyboard.com).

-I'm using [Octopress Slash theme](http://zespia.tw/Octopress-Theme-Slash/) with no changes whatsoever to it.
 The code snippets are highlighted with the light version of the popular [Solarized](http://ethanschoonover.com/solarized).

 The source code of the site is freely available at [GitHub](https://github.com/bbatsov/bbatsov.github.com).